miroslawstaron/software_engineering_community/hackathon.md

 ## How to apply
 Applications are welcome from all Software Center companies and universities.
-* if you already have a team, please apply here: <LINK>
+* if you already have a team, please apply here: https://choodle.portal.chalmers.se/OUoM67QRj2WjTfUL
-* if you are alone and would like to join a team, please apply here: <SEPARATE LINK>; please specify your skills so that we can do a good match.
+* if you are alone and would like to join a team, please apply here: https://choodle.portal.chalmers.se/3G7mFakzbhl31SI5, please specify your skills so that we can do a good match.

 If you have a team, but lack someone with a specific skillset, please let us know and we will try to help you.